vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Create 6 helper switches

-First you need to create six helper switches (Via Settings -> Devices & Services -> Helpers) which represent each button on the panel.
+First, you need to create six helper switches (Via Settings -> Devices & Services -> Helpers) which represent each button on the panel.
 These buttons get activated by the Node-RED script to show which mode is the current active mode.

 I used these icons: